Ivermectin Description 2022

 Ivermectin Use Against COVID-19

-Ivermectin is not authorized or approved by the U.S. FDA for the prevention or treatment of COVID-19.
+Ivermectin is not authorized or approved by the U.S. FDA to prevent or treat COVID-19.
 In addition, the U.S. National Institutes of Health's COVID-19 Treatment Guidelines Panel determined on February 11, 2021, that there are currently insufficient data to recommend Ivermectin for the treatment of COVID-19.
 On October 19, 2021, the Canadian government issued a notice saying, 'Ivermectin is not authorized to prevent or treat COVID-19 and may cause serious health problems.'
-Additionally, the WHO recommendation concerning ivermectin was published on 31 March 2021 as the fourth version of the WHO living guideline and in the BMJ as Rapid Recommendations.
+Additionally, the WHO recommendation concerning Ivermectin was published on 31 March 2021 as the fourth version of the WHO living guideline and in the BMJ as Rapid Recommendations.

 Ivermectin Use Against Human Adenoviruses

 Human adenoviruses (HAdVs) represent a ubiquitous and clinically important pathogen without an effective antiviral treatment.
 HAdV infections typically cause mild symptoms; however, individuals such as children, those with underlying conditions, and those with compromised immune systems can develop severe disseminated disease.
 Our study results demonstrate that Ivermectin, an FDA-approved antiparasitic agent, is effective at inhibiting the replication of several HAdV types in vitro.